FaisalHammad1999/futureproofwiki/Intro-to-Databases.md

 ## Pros and Cons

 The main pro of a relational database is the structure.
 We know what to expect in terms of the data and because of this can use more complicated queries than a non-relational database where we are unsure of what is stored within it.
 As mentioned above we can also set constraints so that when inputing data, we can achieve consistency.
+SQL databases are best fit for transactional applications.

 Non-relational databases are useful for hierarchical data storage and big data as it's easier to scale.
 It's more dynamic than an SQL database when it comes to changing requirements.